jeuneseven/iOS-Interview-Questions/README.md

 # Design patterns

+## How would you explain delegates to a new Swift developer?

+Delegation allows you to have one object act in place of another, for example your view controller might act as the data source for a table.
+The delegate pattern is huge in iOS, such as UITableViewDelegate from UIKit.

 ## Can you explain MVC, and how it's used on Apple's platforms?

 MVC is an approach that advocates separating data (model) from presentation (view), with the two parts being managed by separate logic (a controller).
 In theory this separation should be as clear as possible, how ever view controllers sometimes get bloated as code gets merged together into one big blob.